Inclusion Europe sometimes collects your personal information.

 - where you need us to hold the data even if we no longer require it as you need it to establish, exercise or defend legal claims; or

 - you have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it.

 You have the right to request that the personal information we hold about you is transferred to you or to a third party.
 We will provide to you, or a third party you have chosen, your personal information in a structured, commonly used, machine-readable format.
 Please note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 g) Right to withdraw consent

 In circumstances where we are relying on your consent to process your personal data, you have the right to withdraw your consent at any time.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
-If you withdraw your consent, we may not be able to provide certain products or services to you.
+If you withdraw your consent, we may not be able to provide certain services to you.
 We will advise you if this is the case at the time you withdraw your consent.
 Please also note the following: